Shape your own Story

 In my practice, as a social worker, I work with children, adolescents and young adults on a daily basis.
 I also have children of my own.
 Recently, I have been asked multiple questions about COVID-19: How do we talk to children and adolescents about this pandemic?
 What should I be doing with my kids during the social distancing period?
-Several themes arose from these conversations:

 A therapist’s guide to couples communication By Christina Benedetti The Couple’s Quest: A therapist’s guide to couples communication As a couple therapist, I have met hundreds of couples in search of fixing their relationship, rekindling their romance, trying to reconnect and heal their wounds.